Vegetarian's Japan Guide

 The area map HERE has the shops marked with a bicycle mark for you to refer to.
 Of course, the staff at the information center may be able to give you recommendations.

 From Amanohashidate Station to the south end of Amanohashidate, it is only a 5-minute walk.
-For those who aren’t looking forward to trekking 3.6 km one-way, there are quite a few bike rental shops around the station for you to shop around.
+For those who aren’t looking forward to trekking 3.6 km one-way, there are quite a few bicycle rental shops around the station for you to shop around.

 With a bicycle, you can cut down your travel time from around an hour to around 20 minutes to go from the south to the north of Amanohashidate.
 As there are well-maintained tracks on the sandbar, there is no need to worry about your bike’s tires being caught by sand.